 - Inevitably, people will end up building their own ‘autocomplete lists’ or address books in other applications, such as Excel, and could end up storing other associated personal data locally on their device, creating risk for the organisation.

-How to disable autcomplete in Outlook in 2 steps
+How to disable autocomplete in Outlook in 2 steps

 Here is how to disable autocomplete in Outlook if you are still committed to removing it, despite the potential business and security risks.

-Step 2: Under 'Send messages', untick the box that says 'Use auto-complete list to suggest names when typing in the To, CC and Bcc lines'.
+Under 'Send messages' untick the box that says 'Use Auto-Complete List to suggest names in the To Cc and Bcc lines'

 An alternative to disabling autocomplete in Outlook